Mark A. MarionneauxPartner

 Mark Marionneaux is a partner in the Baton Rouge office of Kean Miller.
 He joined the firm in 1994 and practices in the products liability, litigation and toxic tort defense groups.
 Mark represents some of Louisiana’s most prominent chemical, fertilizer, and energy companies in a wide variety of litigation matters involving chemical exposure, toxic tort, products liability, insurance defense, workers compensation and class action litigation.
-Mark has over 16 years of experience and regularly advises clients on litigation strategy, insurance coverage issues, and litigation management.
+Mark has over 30 years of experience and regularly advises clients on litigation strategy, insurance coverage issues, and litigation management.
 He has particular experience in the fertilizer manufacturing, farming and agribusiness industries.
 Mark is AV-rated by Martindale Hubbell.
 He also serves as an Assistant Examiner for the Committee on Bar Admissions for the State of Louisiana.
 Mark was named a BTI Client Service All-Star for 2014 based on independent feedback from corporate counsel.
+He is listed in The Best Lawyers in America (Litigation – Environmental, Mass Tort Litigation / Class Actions – Defendants) for 2023-2024.

 - Representation of a national farm chemicals company in trucking related accidents involving spray rigs, specialty farming equipment, and Killbrew trailers